DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/INTRODUCTION/Introduction.md

 # Introduction
 This section will provide a quick overview of the Customer EDI module.

-Customer module includes the following documents:
+## Documents
+### Core EDI documents (All trading partners)

+EDI contains the following documents pertaining to all Trading partners.
+- Inbound
+	- Functional Acknowledgement – Receive functional acknowledgement that outbound document has been received by Trading partner.
+- Outbound
+	- Functional Acknowledgement – Send functional acknowledgement that inbound document has been received.

+### Customer EDI documents (Customer license only)

+EDI contains the following documents pertaining to Customer Trading partners.
+- Inbound
-1. Customer purchase order (inbound): Creates a D365 sales order, sales agreement or release order.
+	- Customer purchase order - Allows a customer to send a Purchase Order, which in turn creates a sales order, sales agreement or release order in D365.
-2. Customer purchase order change (inbound): Updates an existing D365 sales order by changing any of the following: delivery address, store code, dates, delivery time, quantities, prices and/or adding additional lines.
+	- Customer purchase order change - Allows a customer to send a change for an existing EDI purchase order, which in turn updates the applicable sales order in D365.
+Ability to update delivery address, store code, dates, delivery time, quantities, prices and/or adding additional lines
-3. Customer purchase acknowledgement (outbound): Send an acknowledgement comparing the D365 sales order to customers EDI purchase order.
+- Outbound
+	- Customer purchase order acknowledgement (POA) - Allows D365 to send an Acknowledgement once a customer purchase order has been received and verified.
-4. Customer advanced shipping notice (outbound): Send packing slip information with packing details.
+	- Customer advanced shipping notice (ASN) - Allows D365 to send delivery information to the customer with the packaging details.
-5. Sales invoice (outbound): Send the sales order tax invoice.
+	- Sales invoice - Allows D365 to send a tax invoice document to the customer.

+## Setup
-## Core setup
+### Core setup
 Core setup is discussed in detail [here](../../CORE/Setup/Setup%20overview.md)

-## Customer setup
+### Customer setup
-### Assigned on Customer Trading partner
+#### Assigned on Customer Trading partner
 Used to map D365/EDI value to Customer's value and assigned on Customer Trading partner: <br>

 - Customer setup: **EDI > Setup > Customer setup** <br>